saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 / #
 </pre>

 What happened here is JSNAPy logged into the device to make an API call.
-It translated the `show bgp summary` command to an RPC and stored the XML return in the snapshot directory.
+It translated the <b>show bgp summary</b> command to an RPC and stored the XML return in the snapshot directory.

 In order to run our test, we issue the following command: